Haunted Bridge In Gettysburg Is A Must-See in 2023

 Sachs Covered Bridge stands today as a true touchstone to the past, as well as a place of remarkable beauty and serenity.

-This haunted crossing has witnessed both war and peace over its 150+ years, and is now a visible reminder of the past.
+This haunted bridge in Gettysburg has witnessed both war and peace over its 150+ years, and is now a visible reminder of the past.

 Even though the 100-foot span once heard the footsteps of soldiers, it is now known only for the soothing sounds of the waters that flow beneath its wooden beams.